LamaCorp/48hours/README.md

 Have a look at the issues if they are any, otherwise if you have an idea for a feature, drop it in an issue and we'll be happy to look at it :D

+### Contributors

+Special thanks to Valentin 'Faweez' for his wonderful contributions to the maps during this project.